-There are currently over 18 mines operating in Lydenburg and more than 30 mines in both Lydenburg and Steelpoort.
-The mines range from: Xstrata, Mototolo, Impala Platinum, Anglo Platinum, Aquarius, Dwarsriver, Everest Platinum, junior miners and guarries.
+There are currently a few mines operating in Lydenburg and more than 30 mines in both Lydenburg and Steelpoort.
+The mines range from: Xstrata, Mototolo, Impala Platinum, Anglo Platinum, Aquarius, Dwarsriver, Everest Platinum, junior miners and guarries etc.

 C. Forestry and Agriculture